Soft Sequence Policy Optimization: Soft Sequence Policy Optimization

-Since the geometric mean is less sensitive to outliers than the arithmetic mean, we choose the bell-shaped curve, which provides heavy-tailed attenuation.
-Ratio \eqref{eq:sspo_weight} induces a Cauchy-shaped soft trust region.
-As a result, SSPO yields bounded gradients without hard clipping while preserving unbiased on-policy updates.
+which peaks at unity when $\rho = 1$ and decays for large deviations.
+Consequently, SSPO yields bounded gradients without hard clipping while preserving unbiased on-policy updates.
+Specifically, the induced weight $w(\rho;\widehat{A})$ urges a Cauchy-shaped attenuation in log-ratio space.
+Its heavy tails preserve contributions from rather off-policy tokens, while geometric aggregation and a gentle slope simultaneously suppress outliers in sequence-level product.

-\paragraph{Other Design Choices} A central design challenge in SSPO is balancing update stability with sufficient policy expressiveness.
-Following SAPO, we employ distinct temperatures for positive and negative advantages, with $\tau_{\mathrm{neg}} \geqslant \tau_{\mathrm{pos}}$, causing gradients associated with negative advantage tokens to decay more rapidly.
-This design is motivated by two observations.
-First, DAPO \citep{yu2025dapo} shows that relaxing the effective upper bound on policy updates (Clip-Higher) improves exploration and mitigates entropy collapse.
-Second, negative-advantage tokens are empirically more destabilizing \citep{gao2025sapo}, as their gradients redistribute probability mass toward many unsampled and often irrelevant tokens, whereas positive advantages primarily sharpen the sampled token’s logit.
+\paragraph{Other Design Choices} A central design challenge in SSPO is balancing update stability and policy expressiveness.
+Following SAPO, we employ distinct temperatures for positive and negative advantages.
+To cause the gradients associated with negative advantage tokens to decay more rapidly, $\tau_{\mathrm{neg}} \geqslant \tau_{\mathrm{pos}}$ is set in accordance with the proposed gate behavior.
+First, DAPO \citep{yu2025dapo} demonstrates that relaxing the effective upper bound on policy updates (Clip-Higher) improves exploration and mitigates entropy collapse.
+Second, negative-advantage tokens are empirically more destabilizing \citep{gao2025sapo}: their gradients redistribute probability mass toward many unsampled and often irrelevant tokens, whereas positive advantages primarily sharpen the sampled token's logit.